LaurentBerger/wxHighgui/README.md

-We don't need libtiff and libjeg (inside wxwidgets) and we use opencv pnglib and opencv zlib
+We don't need libtiff and libjeg (inside wxwidgets) and we use pnglib and zlib for wxwidgets and opencv